changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Practice.md

 This results in losses in the actual value of the debts and squeezes the banks' usable liquidity on their balance sheets.

-Then we turn our insights into the relationship between housing prices and government bond yields
+Then we turn our insights into the micro perspective of the private sector, research the relationship between housing prices and government bond yields

 As an ordinary member in the Chineses private sector, the investment choices is in China is limited:
 - Equity market: the equity market in China faces some problems:
-  - the single long strategy with choking-high P/E ratio when the stock go public
+  - the single long strategy with choking-high P/E ratio when the stock goes public
-  - the high volatility of the index price, with desperate low annual payback rate
+  - the high volatility of the index price, with desperately low annual payback rate
-  - the high correlation of heavy shares with the housing market, makes it not a good choice for diversification
+  - the high correlation of heavy shares with the housing market, making it not a good choice for diversification
 - Government bonds:
   - the government bonds in China are considered as the safest asset in the nation, with the lowest annual payback rate in the past era
 - Real estate: